lgss/lgss-digital-tech-playbook/roles/leaddev.md

 * To the business about what they plan to do in the coming months/years.
 To get a feel for their direction and what work could be coming our way.
 * To our peers about their aspirations, projects and difficulties.
 Asking the right questions and providing thoughtful feedback are essential to the development of both an individual and the team.
 * With tech leads to ensure that our own technical decisions are consistent and competent.
-* With the Capabilities Managers.
+* With the Capabilities Manager.
 Working together, we will ensure a consistent approach between our internal peer development and any training courses and qualifications.